nbdc-datahub/hbcd-docs/docs/datacuration/concat.md

 # Concatenated File-Based Data

-The `concat/` folder contains concatenated data files for various instruments and modalities, organized into subdirectories based on the type of data (only genetics data in the current release).
+The `concat/` BIDS folder can contain concatenated data files for various instruments and modalities, organized into subdirectories based on the type of data.
 Each file contains information for all participants.
+For HBCD, only concatenated genetics data are included in the current release - see the  [Illumina Global Diversity GWAS Array](../instruments/biospec/illumina-gda-gwas.md) instrument documentation for details.

 <pre class="folder-tree">
 hbcd/